deepmodeling/DMFF/docs/dev_guide/arch.md

         return [p for p in self._potentials]
 ```

-And here is a HarmonicBond potential implement:
+And here is a harmonic bond generator implement:

 ```python
 class HarmonicBondJaxGenerator: